Considering the use of biomarkers: a critical appraisal

-The sensitivity and positive predictive value of the genotype biomarkers remain stubbornly low.
-The risk here is that some patients will not get the full benefit of a standard chemotherapy dose even though they would not experience toxicity.
+The specificity and negative predictive value is more impressive, but is not 100%.
+The risk here is that some patients will have their dose modified and not get the full benefit of a standard chemotherapy dose (even though they would not experience toxicity).
 In practice, optimal doses can be achieved through the use of a cautious starting cycle, which is followed by dose escalation.

 Phenotypic Testing: are phenotypic tests better than genetic biomarkers?

 Phenotypic tests measure DPD activity more directly.
 The following phenotypic tests could predict DPD deficiency and therefore improve the validity profile of biomarkers:

 |Phenotyping Method||Comments on validity/utility/feasibility|

 |DPD enzyme activity in peripheral blood mononuclear cells||⚬ The gold-standard for phenotyping.